andybar2/team/README.md

 team env del -s "development" -n "STRIPE_API_KEY"
 ```

-### Print all variables for an environment:
+### Print all variables for a stage:

 ```bash
 team env print -s "development"
 ```

-### Configure your local environment with the values of the variables in the remote store:
+### Configure your local environment with all the variables in a stage:

 ```bash
 export $(team env print -s "development")
 ```

-### Import the environment variables in the remote store to a local `.env` file:
+### Import all the environment variables on a stage to a local `.env` file:

 ```bash
 team env print -s "development" > .env